Microsoft takes $6.2 billion charge, slows Internet hopes

 In the three years since then, Bing has almost doubled its market share to 15 percent, but that has been mostly at the expense of Yahoo, which has had its share whittled down to 13 percent.
 Google now has almost 67 percent, according to research firm Comscore.

+Yahoo's internet searches are powered by Microsoft's Bing under a 10-year agreement initially struck in 2009.
+Microsoft hands back to Yahoo 88 percent of revenue generated from search ads on Yahoo sites.
+That deal has not met the ambitious targets set by either company.

-(Reporting by Siddharth Cavale in Bangalore, Bill Rigby in Seattle; Editing by Supriya Kurane, Bernard Orr; )
+(Additional reporting by Siddharth Cavale in Bangalore, editing by Supriya Kurane, Bernard Orr and Richard Pullin)